stefl/sketchingwithcode/blog/_posts/2012-05-26-hacker-culture.md

 published: true
 ---

-For the past few years I've immersed myself in what's becoming known as hacker culture.
+For the past few years I've immersed myself in the world of hack days, and become pretty interested in collaboratations between hackers and artists / cultural organisations.

 Not "hacker" in the sense of someone who does something evil to a bank's website, but rather "hacker" in the sense of someone who sees a problem, rapidly develops a quick solution in a playful, creative way, often with technology.

 I now self-identify as [a hacker](http://stef.io/hacks) (of the [second](http://paulgraham.com/gba.html) variety), and have been attending [hack days](http://en.wikipedia.org/wiki/Hackathon) where software people, designers and organisations with interesting open data get together to innovate in public, in teams that form on the day, always with surprising, funny and inspiration results.
-Examples of these events are [Culture Hack Day](http://culturehack.org.uk), [National Hack the Government Day](http://hacks.rewiredstate.org/events/nhtg12), [Rewired State](http://rewiredstate.org.uk) and [Culture Hack Scotland](http://www.welcometosync.com/hack/).
+Examples of these events are [Culture Hack Day](http://culturehack.org.uk), [National Hack the Government Day](http://hacks.rewiredstate.org/events/nhtg12), [Rewired State](http://rewiredstate.org) and [Culture Hack Scotland](http://www.welcometosync.com/hack/).

 This kind of open innovation has been seen in the cultural sector in the [open space](http://en.wikipedia.org/wiki/Open-space_meeting) event format for some time, but the crucial extension is that these events and processes result in rapid development of digital and technology-based ideas and can be used to validate a variety of ideas before one or two are developed into actual products, services or cultural works.